|Title:||Age Of Ambition|

 superlatives and historical comparisons

 There are other examples for this line of thinking.
-Like when we observe that marriage in China has historically never been about romantic feelings, then what they are saying is – for a large part – true.
+Like when people observe that marriage in China has historically never been about romantic feelings, then what they are saying is – mostly – true.
 But was it any different in Europe?
-It seems to me that we tend to make anachronistical conclusions when we look at historical China.

-But anyway, this was a great book.
-If you want to get a balanced view on modern China, read it!
+If you want to get a balanced view on modern China, read this.